LoveSkylark/LogSeq-GitHub_publish_graphs/README2.md

 ## How does it work

-When information is pushed into the private LogSeq repository containing the graph, an action will trigger and convert all [public pages](https://docs.logseq.com/#/page/publishing%20(desktop%20app%20only)?anchor=ls-block-650b2586-475f-42d2-9473-5553f6901713) in the graph onto your public website.
+When information is pushed into the private repository containing the LogSeq graph, an action will trigger and convert all [public pages](https://docs.logseq.com/#/page/publishing%20(desktop%20app%20only)?anchor=ls-block-650b2586-475f-42d2-9473-5553f6901713) onto your public website under a subfolder.

 # Setup

-1. ## Configure LogSeq client to use a GitHub Repository
+## Configure LogSeq client to use a GitHub Repository

 To set up your LogSeq Graph in GitHub, follow these steps:

-a.
-Configure your LogSeq client to use a GitHub repository.
+1. Configure your LogSeq client to use a GitHub repository.

-2. ## Configure your public Repository (website)
+## Configure your public Repository (website)

 This repository will be hosting all the graphs as websites `<owner>.github.io`.

-a. ### Create a site
+1. ### Create a site

     Follow these [instructions](https://docs.github.com/en/pages/quickstart) on how to build your own .github.io website if you don't already have one.

-b. ### Create an access Token
+2. ### Create an access Token

     The LogSeq Graph Repositories will require an access token in order to publish to this site.
 I suggest using the new [Fine-grained Tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens), but the classic tokens will work as well since you will only be supplying them to a private repository.

-c. ### Set up an Index
+3. ### Set up an Index
     Since each graph has its own subfolder, there is no basic index file for the site.
 Browsing directly into a subfolder will result in a 404 error.
 However, accessing `newowner.github.io/LogSeq` will work.

     To provide easy navigation, I have included an `index.html` file that can be placed in the root of `newowner.github.io`.
 This file dynamically lists all the subfolders as buttons for accessing the graphs.